Thai Cao, M.D.

-Thai Cao, M.D., is a board-certified hematologist with subspecialty training in stem cell transplantation.
+Thai Cao, M.D., is a board-certified hematologist with subspecialty training in stem cell transplantation and is a member of the City of Hope/Kaiser Bone Marrow Transplantation Team.

 Originally from Vietnam, Cao immigrated to the United States when he was 5years old.
 He grew up in Kansas, where he stayed for medical school and his internship and residency.
 For his fellowship, he journeyed to San Francisco, where he trained in hematology and bone marrow transplantation.